 What is the return you expect to get for investing in a business coach?

-  And what is a fair investment to make for that level of return?
+And what is a fair reward for the coach to make in return for his/her expertise?

 Would You Like To Talk With A Business Coach?

 If you are ready to look for help to grow your business, a great place to start is to create a strategy to reach your goals.
 In a short, free Rapid Growth Session, we look at the gap between your business performance now and the results you really want.
 Then we create an outline strategy to close the gap.
 Click here to tell me a little about your business and to book a time in my diary.